 The Layout Settings has the General and the Style tabs.
 Settings that are set in the Layout Settings affect all pages.

-Under the General tab is where you can change the dimensions of the report (A4 Landscape, A4 Portrait, A5 Landscape, A5 Portrait, Web Custom), choose page transition, and enable/disable the Jotform Branding.
+Under the General tab you can change the dimensions of the report (A4 Landscape, A4 Portrait, A5 Landscape, A5 Portrait, Web Custom), choose page transition, and enable/disable the Jotform Branding.

 Chart Color Palette